ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Bootstrap node

 A Bootstrap Node is a trusted peer on the IPFS network through which an IPFS node learns about other peers on the network.
-Both go-ipfs and js-ipfs use bootstrap nodes to enter the Distributed Hash Table (DHT).
+Both Kubo and js-ipfs use bootstrap nodes to enter the Distributed Hash Table (DHT).
 See [Bootstrap](../concepts/nodes/#bootstrap)

 ## C